 Logical model testing

-Full testing of the logical model is undertaken after development of the physical model.
+Full testing of the logical model is usually undertaken after development of the physical model.
 However, a number of conformance tests can be carried out prior to this to ensure the formalization rules have been followed.

 Physical model development